patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/lists-and-tables.md

 The default sort order for a table should support the primary use case for the application.
 All columns in a table do not require sort functionality.
 That is, you can disable the header sort function on some columns and enable it on others.

 ### Example
-If a table contains these two attributes: (System Name | Last Sync) you may want to show the most recently synced system at the top of the table (ie, it is the default sort column), because a primary use case for this table is verifying that you have successfully connected or troubleshot the system’s connection to Cloud Services.
+If a table contains these two attributes: (System Name | Last Sync) you may want to show the most recently synced system at the top of the table (in other words, it is the default sort column), because a primary use case for this table is verifying that you have successfully connected or troubleshot the system’s connection to Cloud Services.

 If a table contains these three attributes: (System Name | Last Sync | Severity) you may want to show the system with the highest Severity because that is the system the user should tend to first.